Chris Vlasto

+Chris J. Vlasto (born October 27, 1966) is an American television news producer.
+He is senior executive producer of investigations at ABC News, and was previously executive producer of Good Morning America.
+Earlier, he was a senior producer at 20/20 and at ABC News's Law and Justice unit.
+He won a Daytime Emmy Award as a senior broadcast producer of Good Morning America.
+In 2019, he co-hosted the ABC News podcast The Investigation.

-Early life
+Early life and education

-Chris Vlasto was born in Manhattan, New York.
-He graduated from Choate Rosemary Hall in 1984.
-He received his undergraduate degree from University of Southern California in 1988.
-He resides in Rye, New York with his wife, Deirdre Michalopoulos, and their two sons: Nicholas and Alexander.
-Vlasto is the grandson of the late Solon G. Vlasto, publisher of the Atlantis, once the most successful Greek-language daily newspaper published in the United States.
-Atlantis was founded by Solon G. Vlasto's uncle, Solon J. Vlasto in 1894.
-Solon J. Vlasto was also the founder and president of the first Greek Orthodox Church, The Holy Trinity, in New York City in 1892.
+Vlasto was born in Manhattan.
+He graduated from Choate Rosemary Hall in 1984 and received his undergraduate degree from the University of Southern California in 1988.

 Career

 On January 21, 1998, Vlasto produced the reports by correspondent Jackie Judd which first broadcast the allegations about President Clinton's association with former White House intern Monica Lewinsky.
 Vlasto also produced the Diane Sawyer interview with Ken Starr and the Barbara Walters interview with Monica Lewinsky which was one of the most watched news interviews in television history.

 Vlasto also covered the September 11, 2001 attacks on the World Trade Center, the Florida Recount, the Lewinsky scandal, Oklahoma City bombing, and the OJ Simpson Trial.

 Jim McDougal, the real estate speculator whose mismanagement of the Whitewater land deal with his partners Bill Clinton and Hillary Clinton led to the Whitewater controversy of the 1990s, says of Vlasto in the book Arkansas Mischief by Boston Globe writer, Curtis Wilkie: